timbenniks/veda-the-revival-collection/README.md

 ## TODO

+- category page
 - /products is an algolia faceted list
-- editable version of product page list
-- category page
+- footer